FreddiSpaghetti/BUGWUMutualAid/README.md

 # BUGWU Mutual Aid System

 This repository contains the fully documented codebase for the BUGWU Mutual Aid system used in the BUGWU 2024 strike within the math and computer science departments.
+Code contributors include Eli, Debanuj, and Eric

 There are two main scripts, the first `run-distribution.py` which calculates the distribution of funds between senders and receivers and `send-email.py` which manages all of the email sending to provide some automation.